Cecilia999/computer_science_fundamental_knowledge/database/DBMS.md

 ## 10. what is join?
 Mention its types.

-Join depicts the relationship between two or more tables.
+Join describe/depicts the relationship between two or more tables.
 Join is used/is refering to combine different table rows by using a column/field that is common to each of the tables.

-1. inner join: (default join) return rows from both tables that satisfy the given condition.

-2. outter join

-   - left join:
-     The LEFT JOIN clause select all the rows in left table and matches each row from the right table based on the condition of the ON clause.
-It would return all the rows in the left table even there is no match to be found in the right table (with NULL in each column from the right table).

-   - right join:
-     same as left join but reversely
-   - full join:
-     combines the results of both left and right outer joins.
-The joined table will contain all records from both the tables and fill in NULL values for missing matches on either side.
+1. (INNER) JOIN: Returns records that have matching values in both tables
+2. LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table
+3. RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table
+4. FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table

-3. cross join： Cross join can be defined as a cartesian product of the two tables included in the join.
+5. cross join： Cross join can be defined as a cartesian product of the two tables included in the join.

-4. natural join: combines tables based on columns with the same name and data type.
+6. natural join: combines tables based on columns with the same name and data type.

 https://learnsql.com/blog/sql-join-interview-questions-with-answers/